Close

 Thrustmaster T248

 Thrustmaster’s T248 is a direct competitor to Logitech’s G-series wheels.
-At a price of $399.99, it is a direct competitor to the G923 and comes in at a slightly higher price than the older G920 model.
+At a price equal to that of the G923, it is a direct competitor to its Logitech counterpart and comes in at a slightly higher price than the older G920 model.

 Included in our list of best sim racing wheels for Assetto Corsa Competizione, the T248 uses a hybrid system of belts and gears to give an incredibly consistent feeling of force feedback.
 This increases the power efficiency of the unit, with Thrustmaster claiming it is an improvement of 70% over the older T150 model, as well as allowing for customizability and variability in the force feedback itself.